 #6- Sun Studio

 Another landmark in American music history is Sun Studio, the birthplace of rock ‘n’ roll.
 Elvis, Johny Cash and Jerry Lee Lewis all recorded their first hits in the Sun Studio.
 The studio is open to the public for one-hour guided visits.
-Our entertaining guide had mastered the rock and roll vibe – I’m pretty sure it was not water in that water bottle.
+Our entertaining guide had mastered the rock and roll vibe – I’m pretty sure there was no water in that water bottle.
 We even had a family of Elvis impersonators joining us.

 #7- Ground Zero Blues Club